matteyeux/MyBookingServices/APIs/management/README.md

 ## Setup dev environment

-How to setup a basic env for the booking API
+How to setup a basic env for the management API

-### booking API
+### management API

 Install `poetry` and `virtualenv`.